nicholasleexyz/gorgon/README.md

 ```
 ## Notes

-May contain artifacts that become obvious when the image is tiled.
+Image generated can have artifacts around the edges that become obvious when tiled.